Select Page

 Speeding up the Drying Process of Paint

-Updated May 3, 2023 | Posted Dec 1, 2020 | Miscellaneous, Professional insight | 0 comments
+Updated Oct 6, 2024 | Posted Dec 1, 2020 | Miscellaneous | 0 comments

 Ooh!!
 A blog about drying paint, how exciting!!!
 However, if you’re decorating and having trouble with paint not drying fast enough, then this is going to be very useful.
 So, skip to the section you need and soak up the information I provide.

-Heat and ventilation for Drying Emulsion.
+Heat and Ventilation for Drying Emulsion.

 Ventilation is something which is vital for the drying process of any paint.
 In the case of emulsion, evaporation of water takes place, causing the paint to dry.
 No ventilation means condensation may occur on your walls or ceiling and will completely stop paint from drying.
 You need to avoid humid conditions wherever possible.
 Funnily enough, a heater in one corner of a room may increase the amount of condensation in another.